Writer/memoir coach Mark Koehler discusses sport, health and living well on a visit to Vietnam.

 Yet this country has resolved massive difficulties and welcomes any outsider with enthusiasm and grace.
 With a pleasant disposition they have replaced competitiveness with cooperation – which is most evident on the chaotic roads crammed with a million motor bikes.
 There is no road-rage.
 Unbelievable.

 However I’ll give you one tip.
 As richly beautiful and accommodating as it is, Vietnam is not the place for a sporting holiday.
-But if you are into coffee, you could add a Vietnam visit to the bucket list.
+But if you are into coffee, and appreciate a warm welcome, you could add a Vietnam visit to the bucket list.
 Easily.

 Mark Koehler (founder, LifeStoryWriting.com.au)